VirtusDakura/portfolio/README.md

 # 🚀 Virtus Dakura Portfolio

-A modern, full-stack portfolio website built with React, Vite, Tailwind CSS (frontend) and Django REST API (backend).
-Features immersive animations, a tech-aesthetic design, and comprehensive API integration.
+A modern, responsive portfolio website built with React, Vite, and Tailwind CSS.
+Features immersive animations, a tech-aesthetic design, and comprehensive showcase of projects and skills.

 ![Portfolio Preview](./preview.png)